Concha Zardoya: Teaching in the United States

-Zardoya moved to the United States in 1948 and taught Spanish literature at the University of Illinois.
-She also received a doctorate from the University of Illinois; her dissertation was on the Spanish image in American poetry.
+Zardoya moved to the United States in 1948 and she also received a doctorate from the University of Illinois Urbana-Champaign.
+Her dissertation was on the Spanish image in American poetry.
 She went on to teach at Tulane University in 1951, and later at multiple North American universities, including Yale University, Indiana University Bloomington and University of California, Berkeley.
 She was awarded a First Honorable Mention at the Premio Catá de Cuentos in Havana in 1949.

 Zardoya was friends with poet Miguel Hernández and wrote a biography of him titled Miguel Hernández.
 Vida y obra.
 Bibliografía.
 Antología in 1955.
 That same year she won the Boscán Poetry Prize for her poetry collection Debajo de la luz.
 During her career, Zardoya published nearly 40 poetry collections.

 She dedicated herself to essay writing from 1966 to 1974, focusing on Spanish and American literature.
 She wrote up Spanish-language survey of American literature as well as surveys of modern Spanish poetry.
 She regularly wrote for cultural magazines and published books on contemporary Spanish poetry and the history of North American literature.